-When Insights Appear
+When Themes Appear

-Insights need enough data to identify patterns.
-You’ll need 3-5 completed interviews before meaningful insights emerge.
+Themes need enough data to identify patterns.
+You need 3-5 completed interviews before meaningful themes emerge.
+Once you have enough interviews:- Themes generate automatically

 - They regenerate as new interviews come in